ezgi-c/progressive-web-app/README.md

   - Good starting points:
     - Pico CSS
     - Jiffies CSS
-- ✅ Installable on mobile or web (doesnt work on mobile)
+- ✅ Installable on mobile or web

 ### Milestone 1 - MVP (This Lab)

-- ❓ PWA Installable
+- ❓ PWA Installable (can be installed on mobile but doesnt load at all)
 - ❓ Accesses a device feature (only works on localhost)
 - ✅ Responsive layout